boudrejp/DataSciencePortfolio/PythonOOP/README.md

 memory lengths).

 This is a fundamental problem in complexity theory, and shows how even very random situations can lead to emergent behavior.
-Because of this, I think adding graphing capabilities to this project would help people understand that.
-I think I will only add graphing if it seems like I have already met the other requirements.

 ## Dependencies
 * math